 The penalty regime arguably puts more emphasis on public standing and “doing the right thing” than force and punishment.
 For example, fines rarely follow a breach itself.
-Instead, the PPC has the power to order a business to take actions or make changes after a breach and it’s the failure to comply with this order that leads to financial penalties.
+Instead, the PPC has the power to order a business to take action or make changes after a breach and it’s the failure to comply with this order that leads to financial penalties.

-Those penalties are punitive, rather than monetary–the idea of the business paying compensation to customers (for example after a data breach) is a strong cultural expectation rather than something forced by law.
+Those penalties are punitive rather than monetary–the idea of the business paying compensation to customers (for example, after a data breach) is a strong cultural expectation rather than something forced by law.

 What Rights Does the APPI Establish for Data Subjects?

 Japan has an established general right to privacy, which the APPI aims to uphold and strengthen.
 It also specifically gives data subjects the following rights:

 - To access (know about) the personal information a business handles about them and to get a copy of the information.

 - To correct any errors in the information.
 There’s no specific right to have information deleted unless this is the only way to correct an error.